 - 384. Depending on the resolution given to this question some consequential amendments may be necessary in other parts of this paper. - 385.
-Because of the close relationship mentioned above in paragraph 368, meetings on procedural and substantive questions should be scheduled so as to ensure a comparable degree of progress in both fields.
+Because of the close relationship mentioned above in paragraphs 379 and 380, meetings on procedural and substantive questions should be scheduled so as to ensure a comparable degree of progress in both fields.